selfup/repo-one/README.md

 --IntChomp.rb is an Interactive gets.chomp program.

---FizzbuzzLOL.rb is an interactive Fizzbuzz program with an aditional variant of Fizzbuzz included called "LOL".
+--FizzbuzzLOL.rb is an interactive Fizzbuzz program with an additional variant of Fizzbuzz included called "LOL".